stashenergy/react-native-msal/README.md

 ## Android Setup

-1. Follow steps **1 through 3** of the [Using MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-android#using-msal) section of the Android MSAL docs.
+1. Follow steps **2 and 3** of the [Using MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-android#using-msal) section of the Android MSAL docs.
    **IMPORTANT**: For Step 2, you **MUST** create a file in your assets folder (`android/app/src/main/assets`) named `msal_config.json` containing your MSAL configuration.
 If you don't have an `assets` folder already, you will have to create one

 ## iOS Setup